nbrdsong/statelegislators/README.md

 ## Overview

 `statelegislators` is an R package that identifies U.S. state legislators referenced in text documents.
-It matches names using regular expressions and curated lookup tables, restricted by state, year (1969-2024), and chamber.
+It matches names using regular expressions and lookup tables, restricted by state, year (1969-2024), and chamber.
 Ambiguous matches (where multiple legislators share similar names) are automatically flagged instead of guessed.

 ---